-- 1. whose employment with the Employer is the person's main occupation; - 2. whose employment is for regular wage or salary; - 3. who is regularly scheduled to work at such occupation at least the Minimum Hours Per Week shown in the Schedule of Benefits; - 4. who is a member of an Eligible Class which is eligible for coverage under the Policy; - 5. who is not a temporary or seasonal employee; and - 6. who is a citizen of the United States or legally works in the United States.
+- 1. whose employment with the Employer is the person's main occupation; - 2. whose employment is for regular wage or salary, on a full-time basis; - 3. who is regularly scheduled to work at such occupation at least the Minimum Hours shown in the Schedule of Benefits; - 4. who is a member of an Eligible Class which is eligible for coverage under the Policy; - 5. who is not a temporary or seasonal employee; and - 6. who is a citizen of the United States or legally works in the United States.